odeviceblack/sscanf/README.md

 ### `SSCANF_ClearLastError();`

 Resets the error code from any previous *sscanf* function call.
 Note that calling any other function also resets this value, but with more side-effects.

+### `sscanf_error:SSCANF_GetErrorCategory(error);`

+There are almost 100 different unique error codes, but many of them can often be dealt with in the same way.
+For example - **`1011` - An int was wanted, but the input didn't match** and **`1012` - A number was wanted, but the input didn't match** can probably usually use the same result processing (especially since they can never be returned by the same specifier).
+Hence the errors are grouped together in to a few large groups for ease of processing.

 ## Errors/Warnings